KunkelAlexander/kunkelalexander.github.io/_posts/2024-01-20-when-fourier-fails-filters-post.md

 - [SVD extensions][svd-post]
 - [Gram-Fourier extensions][gram-fe-post]

 In the following, we will look at filters.
-You may find the accompanying <a href="https://github.com/KunkelAlexander/when-fourier-fails-python"> Python code on GitHub </a>.

 ## Filters